initOS/dob/docs/configuration.md

 bootstrap:version -> str
   - Version of the database used for the migration

+bootstrap:ci_path -> list
+  - List of paths to include in the all tests bootstrap:prettier:extension -> list
+  - File extensions to use.
+Defaults to .js and .xml bootstrap:pylint:extension -> list
+  - File extensions to use.
+Defaults to .py, .csv and .xml bootstrap:pytest:ignore -> list
+  - List of globs to ignore files in the tests.
+Equals to --ignore-glob of pytest

 modules: -> list
   - List of modules to load with 2 options
   - Using a dictionary only loads modules when in one of the given modes